 Tumors or some kind of mass inside or next to the rectum can block the feces and develop into an obstruction.
 These usually need to be removed through surgery.

 15. Hormonal Diseases

-Certain hormonal diseases can also lead to constipation, such as hyperparathyroidism and hyperthyroidism.
-The underlying issues need to be treated in order to also treat the constipation.
+Certain hormonal diseases can also lead to constipation such as hyperparathyroidism and hyperthyroidism.
+The underlying issues must be treated to also treat the constipation.

 You need to be sure that your dog is experiencing constipation and not another issue like urinary tract disease, which can sometimes seem like constipation.

 Most dogs poop at least once a day, but when your dog has gone over 48 hours without defecating, you should call your vet.
 Typically, constipation isn’t too serious, and you can treat it at home, but there could be a more severe underlying health issue.

 For this reason, it’s usually best to take your dog to the vet just to ensure there isn’t anything seriously wrong with them and to find out the best treatment options.